altruios/namshubettulpa/public/namshubettuple/descent-resent-torment.md

 *Flanagan stepped forward and opened the wire door* ~Beyond the wire door was a blackness reflecting back both her and Flanagan's face~ ~Smooth as glass~
-'It reminds me of Obsidian'
+'It reminds me of obsidian'
 "M::What's with all the doors?"
 ~Martha saw the same copper color lead into the cube, a bridge~ "FL::Privacy, my dear, from many things"
 *Martha walked to the wire gate*
-~Beyond it she saw the black reflection was actually a colossal cube of obsidian~ ~It was evenly surrounded by a gap then wire mesh, extending from the gate encompassing the dark oak room~ 'M::how far down is...'
+~Beyond it she saw the black reflection was actually a colossal cube of obsidian~ ~It was evenly surrounded by a gap then wire mesh, extending from the gate encompassing the dark oak room~ 'M::How far down is...'
 ~They were a short distance away from the cube, less than 20 feet~ *Martha looked down*
 ~Her stomach knotted, the sense of scale sunk in~
 ~It would be a long fall~
-~The air was unnaturally still - at that depth she thought even indoors there should have been a breeze~ *Flanagan walked across the short bridge*
+~The air was unnaturally still - at seeing that depth she thought even indoors there should have been a breeze~ *Flanagan walked across the short bridge*
 ~The copper handrails crunched and rattled at Flanagan's grasp as he crossed~ ~It was made of that same copper wire mesh~